Transformational grammar: Transformations

-The usual usage of the term "transformation" in linguistics refers to a rule that takes an input, typically called the deep structure (in the Standard Theory) or D-structure (in the extended standard theory or government and binding theory), and changes it in some restricted way to result in a surface structure (or S-structure).
-In TG, phrase structure rules generate deep structures.
+Transformations are rules that map a deep structure to a surface structure.
 For example, a typical transformation in TG is subject-auxiliary inversion (SAI).
 That rule takes as its input a declarative sentence with an auxiliary, such as "John has eaten all the heirloom tomatoes", and transforms it into "Has John eaten all the heirloom tomatoes?"
-In the original formulation (Chomsky 1957), those rules were stated as rules that held over strings of terminals, constituent symbols or both.
+In the original formulation (Chomsky 1957), those rules held over strings of terminals, constituent symbols or both.